-Lateral lumbar interbody fusion is a spinal fusion surgery used to treat certain severe spine conditions.
-The purpose of an open lateral lumbar interbody fusion (XLIF) is to decompress an impacted nerve in the spinal canal.
+Lateral lumbar interbody fusion is a spinal fusion surgery used to treat certain severe spinal conditions.
+The purpose of an open lateral lumbar interbody fusion (XLIF) is to release the pressure placed on nerves by decompressing an impacted nerve in the spinal canal.
 This nerve can be impacted by several spine conditions, including herniated disc, bulging disc and many other degenerative conditions.

 If you have been recommended to undergo a lumbar spinal fusion, you should research the different types of lumbar fusion procedures available to you.
-While traditional open back fusion is the most commonly referred to type of lumbar fusion, Laser Spine Institute offers a safer, more effective alternative to traditional open back surgery with our minimally invasive stabilization surgery.
+While traditional open back fusion is the most commonly referred to type of lumbar fusion, Laser Spine Institute offers a shorter recovery time as well as a safer and effective alternative to traditional open back surgery with our minimally invasive stabilization surgery.^

 Advantages of Laser Spine Institute’s minimally invasive spine surgery:

 - No lengthy recovery^

 - Patient recommendation score of 97 out of 100^